esciencecenter-digital-skills/Natural-language-processing/README.md

-# A lesson on Natural Language Processing in Python
+# Fundamentals of Natural Language Processing (NLP) in Python

 This lesson is about the fundamentals of natural language processing in Python.